 All information which we gather from users, whether as part of a direct sale, a mandatory software registration, or a voluntary software registration, remains within Stevens Creek Software and is never shared with anyone else under any circumstances.
 We use this information only to keep users informed about updates or other developments with respect to their registered software.

-Only one of our applications, Handy Randy, accesses any information in your iPhone or iPad.
+Only one of our applications, Handy Randy, accesses any information in your iPhone or iPad or Android device.
 It accesses your address book only for purposes of selecting random names from the entire address book or a particular group of contacts.
 It retains none of that information, and transmits none of it to us.
 Your information is your information.

 Several of our applications which allow you to output (export) information by email, do so by way of email servers on the Stevens Creek Software website if and only if you do not have an active email account configured in your iPhone or iPad (that is, you have not set up the Apple "Mail" app to send and receive email).
 Email that goes through our server do so in a "passthrough" fashion; none of that information is retained on our servers.

 A number of our software applications for the iPhone feature Facebook integration — the ability to post to Facebook via the application.
 When you first attempt to do so, the applications ask for four "permissions."
 Here's what they are and what is involved:

 Access my basic information: The authorization screen tells you we get access to your name, gender, userID, and so on.
 Our applications access none of these things.
 The application does get an "authorization token" back from Facebook, which presumably in some encoded way includes your userID (otherwise it couldn't do anything), but we don't ever actually know your userID much less do anything with it.